 It was absolutely essential that I perfect my quarter-inch seam before sewing another stitch, so that’s just what I did.
 I read a few excellent tutorials online, which I’ll share with you at the end of this post, but I kept thinking, “My Brother Innovis VQ2400 was freaking expensive.
 It should practically sew an accurate seam without me.”

 Maybe y’all know all about this quarter-inch quilting foot.
 I was woefully ignorant until now.
 If you don’t have one, go get one right now.
 It will save you a lot of heartache.
 If you can’t lay your hands on one, though, that’s okay.
-Here are links to some excellent tutorials that will help you achieve a dead-accurate quarter-inch seam.
+There are some excellent tutorials that will help you achieve a dead-accurate quarter-inch seam.
+Just Google “accurate quarter-inch seam” and you’ll find lots of results.

 One final note.
 It doesn’t matter how accurate your seams are if your cutting is off, so your first step to a beautiful quilt is to cut your pieces as perfectly as you can manage.
 I use the Accuquilt Go cutter whenever possible.
 I know a lot of you prefer the Sizzix or some other machine and that’s perfectly fine.
 Do whatever it takes to get perfect cuts every time.